18+ Top Graphic Design Trends for 2023

 But not all trending gradients are bold and bright.
 Some are more subtle with a soft color variation.
 They can be used with real elements or illustrations and typography.

-Blobs can be large or small and often feature bright color or serve as a dominant art or eye tracking element to help users navigate a design.
+Blobs can be large or small and often feature bright colors or serve as a dominant art or eye-tracking element to help users navigate a design.

 The biggest users of this trend seem to be startups or smaller-scale projects for that reason.
 And the innovative designs are worth a look.